Give fashion the flick and stop clothing waste

 If you follow these strategies consistently, you’ll improve your mood without having to spend a heap of money.

-2 Buying to improve body dissatisfaction
+2 To improve body dissatisfaction

 Many people have problems finding well-fitting clothing.
 And in part, this is due to the fashion industry.
 Often designers are using outdated patterns for body shapes and sizes.
 In addition, they’re focussed on Barbie and Ken look-alikes.